In Congestion Games, Taxes Achieve Optimal Approximation: Introduction

-\paragraph{Taxation mechanisms} As self-interested decision making often deteriorates the system performance, taxation mechanisms have been proposed to ameliorate this issue.
+\paragraph{Taxation mechanisms.} As self-interested decision making often deteriorates the system performance, taxation mechanisms have been proposed to ameliorate this issue.
 Formally, a taxation mechanism $T:G\times r\rightarrow \tau_r$ associates an instance $G$, and a resource $r\in\mc{R}$ to a taxation function $\tau_r:\mb{N}\rightarrow\mb{R}_{\ge0}$.
-Note that each taxation function $\tau_r$ is congestion-dependent, that is, it associates the number of players in resource $r$ to the corresponding tax.
-As a consequence, each player $i$ experiences a cost factoring both the cost associated to the chosen resources, and the \mbox{tax, i.e.,}

-As typical in the literature, we measure the performance of a given taxation mechanism $T$ using the ratio between the \systemcost incurred at the worst-performing outcome, and the minimum \systemcost.
-Given the self-interested nature of the players, an outcome is commonly described by any of the following classical equilibrium notions: pure or mixed Nash equilibria, coarse or coarse correlated equilibria.\footnote{It is worth observing that each class of equilibria appearing in this list is a superset of the previous \cite{roughgarden2015intrinsic}.
-Therefore, since pure Nash equilibria are guaranteed to exist even in congestion games where taxes are used (they are, in fact, potential games), all mentioned equilibrium's sets are non-empty and thus the notion of \emph{price of anarchy} introduced in \eqref{eq:poadef} \mbox{well defined.}} When considering pure Nash equilibria, for example, the performance of a taxation mechanism $T$ is gauged using the notion of \emph{price of anarchy} \cite{koutsoupias1999worst}, i.e.,
+Note that each taxation function $\tau_r$ is congestion-dependent, that is, it associates the number of \players{} in resource $r$ to the corresponding tax. \footnote{ We note that congestion-dependent taxation mechanisms are commonly studied in the literature and have been tested in the real world too, see e.g. \citep{axhausen2021empirical} and references therein.
+In the context of road traffic routing, increased connectivity and the advent of smart vehicles will further ease their implementation.} As a consequence, each \player{} $i$ experiences a cost factoring both the cost associated to the chosen resources, and the \mbox{tax, i.e.,} \be C_i(a)=\sum_{r\in a_i} [\ell_r(|a|_r)+\tau_r(|a|_r)]. \ee As typical in the literature, we measure the performance of a given taxation mechanism $T$ using the ratio between the \systemcost incurred at the worst-performing outcome, and the minimum \systemcost.
+Given the self-interested nature of the \players{}, an outcome is commonly described by any of the following classical equilibrium notions: pure or mixed Nash equilibria, {correlated} or coarse correlated equilibria.\footnote{It is worth observing that each class of equilibria appearing in this list is a superset of the previous \citep{roughgarden2015intrinsic}.
+Therefore, since pure Nash equilibria are guaranteed to exist even in congestion games where taxes are used (they are, in fact, potential games), all mentioned equilibrium's sets are non-empty and thus the notion of \emph{price of anarchy} introduced in \eqref{eq:poadef} \mbox{well defined.}} When considering pure Nash equilibria, for example, the performance of a taxation mechanism $T$ over the class of congestion games $\mc{G}$ is gauged using the notion of \emph{price of anarchy} originally introduced by \cite{koutsoupias1999worst}, i.e.,